 Not the best known of lamb cuts, saddle fillet of lamb is an underrated gem that's equivalent to the fillet from a beef carcass and equally delicious.
 Cut from the long loin muscle, the saddle fillet has a delicate flavour and a fine-grained, buttery smooth texture.
 Our expert butchers meticulously trim off any superficial fat, making this a super-lean cut that's simple to prepare.
 Only quick, unfussy cooking and simple accompaniments are needed to let the quality of the saddle fillet shine through.

 From the heather covered moorlands to the rich coastal pastures, Devon's countryside is shaped and preserved by grazing sheep.
-Our free range, 100% grass fed native Sussex lambs are experts at reaping all the nourishment they need from the grass, herbs and plants that make up their diet.
-We've selected this breed as they can grow slowly, building the dense skeleton and laying down robust muscle with just the right amount of fat.
+Our 100% grass fed native Sussex lambs are experts at reaping all the nourishment they need from the grass, herbs and plants that make up their diet.

 How to cook saddle of lamb